 With the rise of modern technology and the increasing popularity of scientific advancement, sacrifices were made, and a certain breed of person was now dying out: The gentleman scientist.

-The thought always go Trakuda’s spirits down.
+The thought always go Akuda’s spirits down.
 Perhaps all the things scientists made nowadays were more sleek and innovative, but they lacked the retro charm that decorated the Ko-Matoran’s library, and indeed the rest of his home.
 The entire structure was like a vast palace of wit and cleverest-man-in-the-room-ism, even down to the maroon armchair and polished walnut table that he sat at now.
 Opposite him, however, was something that didn’t quite fit with the rest of the house.
-For being a gentleman scientist certainly didn’t stop Trakuda from playing chess with a robot.
+For being a gentleman scientist certainly didn’t stop Akuda from playing chess with a robot.

 This was how he dealt with intruders.
 The mechanical ‘marvel’ had been caught trying to break in through the kitchen, and had failed miserably.
 Whatever anyone would want with his kitchen was beyond him, but he couldn’t care less about who wanted to steal from him.
 What he did care about was proving that the human brain could never be defeated by a machine.